sandialabs/spack-manager/docs/user_profiles/developers/developer_workflow.md

 However, adding in the extra pre-clone steps gives you a little more control over your environment.

 At this point in the process your environment is active and all setup.
-You can confirm that it is active with `spack env status` to see what the active environment is.
+You can confirm that it is active with `spack env status` which displays the active environment.

 ## Building and Making Code Changes
 Once the environment is setup and active you can simply run